 Floor After care & How-To Guide

-Congratulations on your newly restored floors.
 This page shows you exactly how to look after them—what to use, what to avoid, and when to call us back in.
 Follow the steps below to keep your floors looking great for years.

-Quick Start: Do This, Not That
+Wood Floor Quick Start: Do This, Not That!

 • Daily: Dry sweep or vacuum on hard-floor setting (no beater bar).